configcat/terraform-provider-configcat/docs/data-sources/environments.md

 # configcat_environments Resource

-Use this data source to access information about an existing Environment.
+Use this data source to access information about existing Environments.
 ## Example Usage

 ```hcl